 That same year, these women organized the first Women in Longview Day, with the Reverend Ruth Tiffany Barnhouse, MD, as keynote speaker.
-In the more than two decades since, other keynoters have included Linda Gale White, First Lady of Texas; the Honorable Kathy Whitmire, mayor of Houston; Sarah Weddington, Attorney, Roe v.
+In the more than three decades since, other keynoters have included Linda Gale White, First Lady of Texas; the Honorable Kathy Whitmire, mayor of Houston; Sarah Weddington, Attorney, Roe v.
 Wade; Cathy Bonner, Director and Founder of the Women’s Museum; Xernona Clayton, Vice President for Urban Affairs with Turner Broadcasting Systems; and many others.
 A particular favorite was Longview’s own Julia Barron, who substituted for the late columnist Molly Ivins when she first became ill.

 Women in Longview is a non-profit organization which plans and produces Women in Longview Day.
 The group gives scholarships to graduating seniors and adult women returning to college.
 Membership in the organization is open to anyone who wants to help.